temyco/security-workshop-sample/README.md

 ## Goals

 - Build application based on Android Fingerprint Sample
+- Use JCA to show how to use encryption in Android
-- Use encryption to create/save keys, encrypt/decrypt data
+- Use encryption to save protected passwords
-- Use fingerprint to allow to add/delete keys
+- Use fingerprint get access to protected keys
-- Use confirm credentials to protect key list
+- Use confirm credentials to protect application overall
-- Be as simple as possible
+- Keep it simple

 ## Workflow & Design

 Follow [this link](https://xd.adobe.com/view/25652e67-9814-4633-96fa-1ed8963bcfc0/) to see Sample application Design and try some basic workflow.

+## Task list

+- Ensure that device is secured with password
+- Ensure that fingerprint was added
+- Support devices without fingerprint
+- Provide possibility to enter user password
+- Create user password hash and save it
+- Use fingerprint api to protect password
+- Add possibility to encrypt and decrypt user passwords with fingerprint api
+- Add possibility to save encrypted passwords
+- Add possibility to save encrypted passwords
+- Add possibility to retrieve saved passwords
+- Add “Test Encryption” screen
+- Add possibility to generate different key types
+- Add possibility to encrypt/decrypt data with generated keys

 ## Gists